jeremyheiler/lime/README.md

 ### What Next?

 What will be the next protocol to implement?
 It's too early to tell, but if you would like to see a protocol supported, [find or open an issue](https://github.com/jeremyheiler/lime/issues) to discuss it.
-Pull requests and patches are strongly encouraged, but if it involves implementing an protocol that isn't supported yet, please discuss it first.
+Pull requests are always encouraged, but if it involves implementing an protocol that isn't supported yet, please discuss it first.

 ## FAQ

 **Q:** Does Lime depend on JavaMail?
 **A:** No. Lime is meant to replace it within Clojure programs.
 If you do need a JavaMail wrapper, I recommend [Postal](https://github.com/drewr/postal).

+## Contributing

+Please report issues in the [issue tracker](https://github.com/jeremyheiler/lime/issues).
+We encourage contributions to be made in the form of pull requests, but since we are still working to get a 1.0.0 release, please open discussion on what you would like to work on.
+Other then the issue tracker, you may join us on the [mailing list](http://groups.google.com/group/limemail) or on IRC at #limemail in FreeNode.

 ## License